Google

 Thoughts and Takeaways

-I had lots of fun working at a fast-paced start-up, seeing how we changed the interior design process.
-I also played most of a PM’s and part of the customer service’s role at Collov.
-It was a rare opportunity to have a holistic view of a gigantic project, collaborating with people of distinct backgrounds – a truly unreplaceable experience.
+Working at a fast-paced startup was both fun and rewarding, especially seeing how we transformed the interior design process.
+I took on responsibilities beyond design—covering much of a PM’s role and supporting customer service as well.
+It was a rare opportunity to gain a holistic view of a large-scale project while collaborating with people from diverse backgrounds—a truly irreplaceable experience.

 Collov AR